-During his Battle of Hunger Strike, Palestinian Prisoner Abu Atwan Revived
+During his hunger strike, Palestinian Prisoner Abu Atwan revived

 Ghazanfar’s father said that he had received a call from Doctors Without Borders that his son's health condition had worsened.